x41v3r/notebook/Technical Ability/C Programming Language.md

 int num = 60;  //Initialize while declaring
 ```
 &emsp;&emsp; We need to initialize it after declaring the variable.
-Because when defining variables, its memory may not be empty, and there may be invalid data stored, leading to abnormal program execution and exit.
+Because when defining variables, its memory space may not be empty, and there may be invalid data stored, leading to abnormal program execution and exit.

-#### 1.2.3 define a constant (two sort of methods)
+#### 1.2.3 define a constant (two methods)

 > macro constant